III. B North - East Region

 http://www.bulgariatravel.org/article/details/16

-There is an endless beach (south towards Kranevo) and the beach sand maybe is the finest all over beaches along BG Black seaside.
+There is an endless beach (south towards Kranevo) and the beach sand maybe is the finest of all the beaches along BG Black Sea.

-There are fountains and showers on the beach, you can wash your equipment.
-Because of the lack of facilities I stay here for an afternoon, and then move on.
+There are fountains and showers on the beach.
+You can wash your equipment.
+Because of the lack of facilities my stays here are short and then I move on.
 Here, I love to walk along the beach.

 The entrance road into the Albena Resort has no exit.
 So, you will have to leave the resort the same way you came in.